the-red-feather/thesis/P4/presentation/presentation.md

 0 pre-intro
 ==================================

-- Hello everyone, thank you for coming
+- Hello everyone, thank you all for coming
-- Name the title
+- Today I would like to give you a small, 10 minute presentation to explain my P4 Draft Thesis in broad strokes.

 - Content will be as can be expected:
-  - Introduction
-  - Problem statement
-  - Solution
-  - Conclusion

-- the time constraints of only 10 minutes will

-- background and related studies are integrated within the methodology.
-  - However, numbering is kept the same with the chapters of the written thesis, to make the relation between the presentation and thesis more clear.

-- I will go over the main items of the thesis

-1 Introduction
+Introduction
 ===================================

-1.1 Motivation
+Motivation
 -----------------------------------
 <!--
 - **GEOCOMPUTATION**